Mass models of galaxy clusters from a non-parametric weak-lensing reconstruction: Conclusion

 \section{Conclusion}

 We have applied a new weak-lensing deprojection method to the CLASH sample of galaxy clusters.
 We have inferred non-parametric mass and density profiles, which we have studied by themselves as well as in relation to the baryonic mass components.
 We find: (1) The implied circular velocities are approximately flat.
 (2) The radially resolved baryonic mass fractions vary significantly from cluster to cluster and depend strongly on how we extrapolate the X-ray gas profiles at large radii, so it is unclear whether the CLASH clusters reach the cosmic baryon fraction expected in $\Lambda$CDM.
-(3) The non-parametric masses are consistent with the $\Lambda$CDM SMHM relation; fitting NFW halos to the non-parametric mass profiles gives results in overall agreement with the expected mass-concentration relation, but the concentrations are relatively poorly constrained.
+(3) The non-parametric masses are consistent with the $\Lambda$CDM SMHM relation.
 (4) The CLASH clusters deviate from the BTFR and the RAR defined by galaxies, but the offset depends strongly on how we extrapolate the gas masses.
 Contrary to some previous results based on hydrostatic equilibrium, we find that galaxy clusters may fall on the same BTFR and RAR as galaxies if one adds a suitable positive baryonic mass component.

 Several of these results are limited by the baryonic masses being relatively poorly constrained at large radii.
 Improving on this will unlock stronger constraints on cosmology, dark matter, and modified gravity.